While jobs for 14-year-olds were probably not high on the list of things for teens to do a decade ago, things have changed.

 Teenagers “become stronger through the uncomfortable and inconvenient experiences that come with working at a local restaurant, grocery store or other service industry jobs.”

-While you should find a job that pays you enough, remember that money isn’t everything.
-It’s important to choose one that you can learn something from and that is relevant to your college essay.
+And while finding a job that pays well is a great benefit to have, you’ll also want to make sure that you’re choosing something that you can learn something from and that is relevant to your college essay.

 1. Camp counsellor